arcadiapage/arcadiapage.github.io/talk.md

 ---
 layout: page
 title: Let's Talk
-subtitle: From Face to Face to Email
+subtitle: From Face-to-Face to Email
 ---
 # Want to learn more about one of my posts?

 Then let's talk face to face!
-Thanks to Buy Me A Coffee, I'm now offering access to my virtual office where we can chat face to face about one (or 2) questions related to a specific blog post for 15 minutes.
+Thanks to Buy Me A Coffee + Remotehour, I'm now offering access to my virtual office.
+I can chat with you face-to-face for 15 minutes about one (or 2) of your questions related to a specific blog post.

 [Click here to ask me a question.](https://www.buymeacoffee.com/arcadiapage)